Sotatek-NghiaHo/EX200/Red-Hat-System-Administration-I/Lab/lab.md

    1161 student   20   0  222652   3888   3432 S  11.0   0.2  10:00.92 process101
 ...output omitted...
 ```
-11. Terminate process101, process102, and process103 from the command line.
-Verify that the processes are no longer displayed in top.
+**11. Terminate process101, process102, and process103 from the command line.
+Verify that the processes are no longer displayed in top.**

-11.1 In the left terminal shell, terminate process101, process102, and process103.
+*11.1 In the left terminal shell, terminate `process101`, `process102`, and `process103`.*
 ```
 [root@serverb ~]# pkill process101
 [root@serverb ~]# pkill process102
 [root@serverb ~]# pkill process103
 ```

-11.2 In the right terminal shell, verify that the processes no longer appear in top.
+*11.2 In the right terminal shell, verify that the processes no longer appear in top.*
 ```
 top - 18:25:12 up  2:05,  2 users,  load average: 0.93, 0.95, 0.67
 Tasks: 117 total,   1 running, 116 sleeping,   0 stopped,   0 zombie